jgurakuqi/deep-learning-based-dog-breed-classifier/README.md

 - More functions for higher modularity and better memory management.
 - Multiprocessing to handle the preprocessing.
 - Using SGD instead of Adam.
+- Introduced and tested custom and standard learning rate schedulers.
 - Using a different training algorithm based on Constraint propagation.